FI0410 – Purchasing – Bidding Requirements

 To provide general bidding policies and requirements for the purchase of supplies, equipment, and services from outside vendors.

 A copy of the university's tax exemption certificate should be provided at the time of purchase to ensure that sales tax is not charged (see CERTIFICATE OF EXEMPTION).
+The exemption is valid in states outside of Tennessee.
+See the Controller’s Office website for details.

 Methods for making purchases within this range are as follows: